Last Updated on

 Just a couple of contractor bags full of leaves should be more than enough to get your pile through the winter months.

-Insulation can be done easily.
-A dark colored tarp thrown over the top and wrapped around the sides will attract the warmth of the sun.
-You can also place a thick layer of hay on top to keep in warmth in.
+A dark-colored tarp thrown over the top and wrapped around the sides will attract the warmth of the sun and keep heat in.

 - Hay bales

 If your pile is in a barren area that is exposed to the elements, chances are it will freeze solid during the winter.